When trauma goes untreated, it can impact all aspects of your life, manifesting as a variety of different symptoms.

 Common spiritual symptoms of trauma include:

-- Altered worldview – Your view of God, who you are in relationship to God, and how the world works, can change after exposure to a traumatic event.
+- Altered worldview – Your view of the world and how it works can change after exposure to a traumatic event.
 For example, trauma may cause you to question assumptions about the world – such as “bad things don’t happen to good people” – that you weren’t even fully aware that you held.
+If you have a faith, your relationship to God may be shaken.

 - Troubling existential questions – Traumatic events can cause you to struggle with questions and issues related to suffering, evil, forgiveness, fairness, hope, justice, purpose, and divine order.